mendix/IBM-Watson-Connector-Suite/README.md

 # IBM Watson Connector Suite

 The IBM Watson Connector Suite is a collection of connectors that brings the [IBM Watson cognitive services](https://www.ibm.com/watson/developercloud/) to the Mendix platform.
+For the latest documentation, please refer to our [Mendix Docs](https://docs.mendix.com/refguide/ibm/ibm-watson-connector).

 ## Try it out an example in Bluemix